 What is a Postgraduate Thesis?

-Since the purpose of the postgraduate thesis is to demonstrate that you have made an original and useful contribution to knowledge, the examiners who read your thesis will try to find answers to the following questions:
+Since the purpose of the postgraduate thesis, as a literature review, is to demonstrate that you have made an original and useful contribution to knowledge, the examiners who read your thesis will try to find answers to the following questions:

 Asking the question clearly is essential to prove that a contribution has been made to the knowledge that is original and valid.
 To prove the originality and value of the contribution, a thorough review of the literature on the subject and on closely related topics should be presented.
 Then, making a direct reference to his review of the literature, it must be shown that question (a) has not been previously answered, and (b) is valid.
 Describing how the question was answered is the easiest thing to write, since one has been involved in the details in the course of graduate work.